 BROKEN SKY

-Book One of The Chronicles of Cirrus
+Book One of The Cirrus Chronicles

 "Tapping into contemporary fears of escaping from a dying planet, rather than trying to fix it, this novel is a thrilling piece of fiction, as well as a dire warning.
 The subtle details of this future Earth and the Cirrus space station make the narrative remarkably immersive, and the blend of various sci-fi and sociological themes is compelling throughout.
 An original mix of apocalyptic, visionary, and hard science fiction, Broken Sky is a strikingly good YA novel with myriad plotlines that weave into an unpredictable sci-fi thriller." - Self-Publishing Review